 In this section we give a brief overview of the kernel-implemented object types whose instances (also simply called objects) can be invoked by applications.
 The interface to these objects forms the interface to the kernel itself.
-The creation and use of the high-level kernel services is achieved by the creation, manipulation, and combination of these kernel objects:
+The creation and use of kernel services is achieved by the creation, manipulation, and combination of these kernel objects:

-CNodes (see Chapter 3) store capabilities, giving threads permission to invoke methods on particular objects.
+- CNodes (see Chapter 3) store capabilities, giving threads permission to invoke methods on particular objects.
 Each CNode has a fixed number of slots, always a power of two, determined when the CNode is created.
-Slots can be empty or contain a capability.

-- Thread Control Blocks (TCBs; see Chapter 5) represent a thread of execution in seL4.
-Threads are the unit of execution that is scheduled, blocked, unblocked, etc., depending on the application's interaction with other threads. - IPC Endpoints (see Chapter 4) may be used to facilitate interprocess communication between threads.
-The seL4 microkernel supports two types of endpoints: - Synchronous endpoints (Endpoint), which cause the sending thread to block until its message is received; and - Asynchronous endpoints (AsyncEP), which only allow short messages to be sent, but do not cause the sender to block.
+Slots can be empty or contain a capability. - Thread Control Blocks (TCBs; see Chapter 6) represent a thread of execution in seL4.
+Threads are the unit of execution that is scheduled, blocked, unblocked, etc., depending on the application's interaction with other threads. - Endpoints (see Chapter 4) facilitate message-passing communication between threads.
+IPC is synchronous: A thread trying to send or receive on an endpoint blocks until the message can be delivered.
+This means that message delivery only happens if a sender and a receiver rendezvous at the endpoint, and the kernel can deliver the message with a single copy (or without copying for short messages using only registers).

 A capability to an endpoint can be restricted to be send-only or receive-only.
-Additionally, capabilities to Endpoint objects may be configured to allow capabilities to be transferred across to other threads.
+Additionally, Endpoint capabilities can have the grant right, which allows sending capabilities as part of the message.